gvelimir/mongo-query-builder-chain/README.md

 ```
 It returns the object containing only the **$text** operator and its value with the **$language** operator as key and its value provided by the argument.
 If the **$text** key does not exist in the query, it is added automatically.

-Removes the current text language
+Remove the current text language
 ```javascript
 mongoQB.$languageRemove()
 ```